LinoDB/coursera-stuff/README.md

-# coursera-stuff
+# Coursera Stuff
 Just a repo to do Coursera course work.
+This is a little text update :)